brhomapps/recipe_book_local_database/README.md

 # recipe_book_local_database

-Complete Recipe Book with Local Database Using sqflite Flutter
+Complete Recipe Book with Local Database Using sqflite Flutter In this flutter video tutoril we will learn how to build  Recipe Book with Local Database Using sqflite Flutter App with this future

+App Works in Offline Mode
+List Of Recipes
+Recipe Detail Screen (Name Recipe, Ingredients, Instruction, Preparation Time) Search Bar for Recipes
+Favorite Recipes
+Dark Mode
+Splash Screen
+Beautiful UI Design
+Images Loaded from Locally [Camera or Gallery]
+Support Both Android And IOS

 Please help me as I helped you by subscribe to the channel and putting a good comment and liking the video

 # Video Tutorial
 [https://youtu.be/dbPrd73CRag]